Berlin Ostbahnhof

 Berlin Ostbahnhof (German for Berlin East railway station) is a main line railway station in Berlin, Germany.
 It is located in the Friedrichshain quarter, now part of Friedrichshain-Kreuzberg borough, and has undergone several name changes in its history.
 It was known as Berlin Hauptbahnhof from 1987 to 1998, a name now applied to Berlin's new central station at the former Lehrter station.
 Alongside Berlin Zoologischer Garten station it was one of the city's two main stations; however, it has declined in significance since the opening of the new Hauptbahnhof on 26 May 2006, and many mainline trains have been re-routed on the North–South mainline through the new Tiergarten tunnel, bypassing Ostbahnhof.
+This station is open 24/7.

 History

 Early history

 The station opened on 23 October 1842 as Frankfurter Bahnhof, the terminus of an 81 km railway line to Frankfurt (Oder) via Fürstenwalde (Spree).
 In 1845 the previously independent Berlin–Frankfurt railway merged into the Niederschlesisch-Märkische-Eisenbahngesellschaft (Lower Silesian-Markish Railway Company, NME), aiming at the extension of the line from Frankfurt to Breslau.
-After the NME lines were taken over by the Prussian state in 1852, the station was renamed Schlesischer Bahnhof (Silesian Station).

-In 1867 the Old Ostbahnhof (also called Küstriner Bahnhof), the terminus of the Prussian Eastern Railway line was opened, located slightly north of the present Ostbahnhof station.
-In 1882 the Old Ostbahnhof was again abandoned and Schlesischer Bahnhof was rebuilt on the present site when construction began on the Berlin Stadtbahn, an elevated railway through the Berlin city center built to link the city's major stations.
-The Stadtbahn was completed in 1886; two of the four tracks later came to form one of the main routes of the Berlin S-Bahn suburban railway.
+In 1867, the Old Ostbahnhof (also called Küstriner Bahnhof), the terminus of the Prussian Eastern Railway line was opened, located slightly north of the present Ostbahnhof station.
+This station briefly functioned as the replacement for a new Frankfurter Bahnhof, which was opened in 1869.
+This station stood for a mere ten years, until construction began to transform it into a through station for the Berlin Stadtbahn, an elevated railway through the Berlin city center built to link the city's major stations.
+The Stadtbahn was completed in 1882; two of the four tracks later came to form one of the main routes of the Berlin S-Bahn suburban railway.
+On the opening of the Stadtbahn, the Küstriner Bahnhof was closed, and trains on the Ostbahn came to terminate at the now renamed Schlesischer Bahnhof (Silesian station).

-As the terminus of both the Silesian and the Eastern Railway line, Schlesischer Bahnhof quickly developed to Berlin's "Gate to the East".
+As the terminus of both the Silesian and the Eastern Railway line, the station quickly developed into Berlin's "Gate to the East".
 Until World War I, trains ran from the German capital via Königsberg to Saint Petersburg (Nord Express) and to Moscow as well as to Vienna, Budapest, and Constantinople via Breslau and Kattowitz.
 During the Anti-Jewish pogroms in the Russian Empire, numerous Jewish refugees arrived here to travel on to the emigration harbors in Hamburg and Bremerhaven.